Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2017-01-11-New_Command_In_LINUX.md

   -v ^$ means erasing the blank.

  **If the number of pci slot is wrong, OS couldn't be booted.
-I knew this fact through experience of skhynix memory solution intern**
+I knew this fact through experience of skhynix memory solution intern life**

+ in this situation, after booting, computer couldn't enter BIOS.

+ So I have to configure the number of PCI slot to boot computer.

 ## ls -l /sys/block/nvme*